 v = variable capital (investment in labor)

-c = fixed capital (machines, raw materials, etc.)
+c = constant capital (machines, raw materials, etc.)

 r = rate of profit.